Kester's Wild Game Food Nurseries INC.

 Kale

-Food and cover are vital to maintaining a quality habitat for all wildlife.
-The more food there is for wildlife to eat the less likely they need to go looking for a food source.
-An adequate food source will keep wildlife in your area, therefore they will live longer, and reproduce healthier young.
+Food and cover are fundamental to maintaining a quality habitat for deer or other wildlife.
+The more food there is for wildlife to eat the less likely they are to go looking for an other food source.
+An adequate food source will keep wildlife in your area; therefore, they will live longer, and reproduce healthier young.
+Cover and bedding areas will also keep wildlife on your land for they need not travel.

-Each has its own unique growing characteristics to provide an attractive food plot.
+All of our Wildlife Food Plot Products have their own unique growing characteristics to provide an attractive food plot.
 The more food and cover you can provide for wildlife the less threatened they will feel.
-The other varieties listed below are shorter growing and do not provide much cover.
-They are best planted along the edge of a woods, where the deer can retreat if they feel threatened.
+Kester's mixes are best planted along the edge of a woods, where the deer can retreat if they feel threatened.

 Small Burnett